Princess Zahra Aga Khan stresses importance of comprehensive Early Childhood Development in the prevention of chronic diseases

-Kampala, Uganda, 5-7 February 2009 - The Aga Khan University (AKU), in partnership with the Government of Uganda and with technical support from the World Health Organisation (WHO), hosted a two-day summit on "Preparing Communities: Chronic Diseases in the Developing Regions of Africa and Asia".
+Kampala, Uganda, 7 February 2009 - The Chronic Diseases Summit came to a close in Kampala today, after two days of deliberations.
+The Summit was hosted by the Aga Khan University (AKU) in partnership with the Government of Uganda and with technical support from the World Health Organisation (WHO).

-According to research, malnutrition at various stages of pregnancy, and exposure to a suboptimal environment has an effect on the body’s immune system, as well as its susceptibility to illnesses in later life such as heart disease, diabetes, hypertension and cardiovascular diseases among others.
+According to research, malnutrition at various stages of pregnancy, and exposure to a suboptimal environment has an effect on the body’s immune system, and susceptibility to illnesses in later life such as heart disease, diabetes, hypertension and cardiovascular diseases among others.

 Elaborating further, Princess Zahra stated, “Good and bad habits are formed early in life, and breaking the cycle that leads to chronic diseases before and during pregnancy with some simple and cost-effective educational material and basic teaching on hygiene, nutrition, and healthy lifestyles has a huge and rapid impact.”